-In this Activated we would like to introduce you to 2 new team members, Paul Hick and Melanie Steele.
+In this Activated we would like to introduce you to our new team member, Paul Hick.

 Paul Hick – Construction Law Specialist